crc-si/COG-Conversion/README.md

   --help           Show this message and exit.
 ```

-# Create the STAC catalogs
-"The SpatioTemporal Asset Catalog (STAC) specification aims to standardize the way geospatial assets are exposed online and queried."[[1](https://github.com/radiantearth/stac-spec)]

-## Objectives
-- Create the JSON files for STAC from the datasets
-- Upload them to the publicly available DEA data staging area

-## Program Structure
-The program is written in Python, and is set to use the YAML files created by the GeoTIFF to COG conversion described above.
-The YAML file represents one dataset (NetCDF) and will contain the necessary info to create one a STAC JSON file for each.
-These JSON files, termed 'item catalogs', will be grouped together in a 'tile catalog' which in turn will be grouped together in a 'root catalog' as the hierarchy below shows.

-- Root
-    - Tiles
-        - Items
-            - Assets

-### Process flow
-The code to create the STAC catalogs is run for each product (e.g. Fractionl Cover) after all tiles in it are processed to convert from NetCDF to GeoTIFF to COGs.
-It can be run as part of the above step or independently after the COGs and YAMLs are generated.

-### How to run
-    - /g/data/u46/users/sa9525/avs/STAC/COG-Conversion/netcdf_cog.py -p /g/data/fk4/datacube/002/FC/LS8_OLI_FC/ -o /g/data/u46/users/sa9525/avs/STAC/FC/Test -b https://s3-ap-southeast-2.amazonaws.com/dea-public-data-dev -r FC -s -15_-40'

 # Upload data to AWS S3 Bucket

 - Run the compute_sync.sh BASH script under the compute-sync folder as a PBS job and update more profile use case